opnfv/dovetail/docs/release/release-notes/index.rst

 ONAP Test Projects and Components
 ---------------------------------

-The ONAP test project used with this OVP release to provide the test requirements and test scripting are:
+The ONAP test projects and components used with this OVP release to provide the test requirements and test scripting are:

 - VNFRQTS
 - VNFSDK
-- VTP
 - VVP

 Acceptence and Marketing